 Building Entrance.
 "Building entrance" means any doorway, set of doors, revolving door, vestibule, or other form of portal that is ordinarily used to gain access to the building or to exit from the building by its users and occupants.
-This does not include doors used solely used to directly enter mechanical, electrical, and other building utility service equipment rooms.
-This does include ancillary doors from conditioned spaces to the exterior such as those found in offices, classrooms, and break rooms.
+This does not include doors solely used to directly enter mechanical, electrical, and other building utility service equipment rooms.